College of Engineering, Architecture and Technology

 The College of Engineering, Architecture, and Technology Professional School Concept

 Professional School.
 Upon formal admission to the professional school of his or her choice, the student proceeds through the junior and senior years of the degree program, fulfilling "Major Requirements" as listed in the right column on the degree requirement sheet.
-Degree requirement sheets can be found in the university’s publication of Undergraduate Programs and Requirements, available online.
+Degree requirement sheets can be found on the degree programs page.

 Engineering Professional School Admission Requirements

-All undergraduate CEAT students must follow the curriculum and requirements for their chosen major, as prescribed in the university’s publication of Undergraduate Programs and Requirements, for their matriculation date, or upon their election, a later annual version of that publication.
+All undergraduate CEAT students must follow the curriculum and requirements for their chosen major, as prescribed on the degree programs page, for their matriculation date, or upon their election, a later annual version of that publication.
 Students are encouraged to carefully read the program requirements for their chosen major and matriculation date.

 To be admitted to one of the professional schools of engineering, the student must: